Having a good vet is essential to your cat's chances of

 information readily available should you decide to move (either town or

-vet).
-It is particularly important if you are in the USA, because
+particularly important to keep your own records if you are in the USA,

-most people in the USA have to go to the ER if their cat is sick out of
+because most people in the USA have to go to the ER if their cat is sick

-hours, and it is very helpful to the ER staff if you can provide them
+out of hours, and it is very helpful to the ER staff if you can provide

 Keeping Records